scottchiefbaker/nagiosvshell/README.md

 git clone https://github.com/scottchiefbaker/nagiosvshell /usr/share/nagios/vshell
 ```

-Next, verify the values in `config/vshell.conf` are correct.
+Verify the values in `config/vshell.conf` are correct.
 You *may* need to
 update your Apache config with `config/vshell_apache.conf` to route web traffic
-appropriately.
+to your VShell installation.

 Configuration
 --------------

-You may need to update the location of `htpasswd.users` file in the apache
+You may need to update the location of `htpasswd.users` file in the Apache
 configuration file.
 For RedHat users this file will be `/etc/nagios/passwd`.
 For Ubuntu/Debian users on a `nagios3` install this file will be at
 `/etc/nagios3/htpasswd.users`.